 Why Visit Germany in February?

 Historically speaking, February tends to be one of the cheapest months for flights to Germany.
-Therefore, if you are on a budget, you can potentially score some great deals around this time.
+Therefore, if you are traveling to Germany on a budget, you can potentially score some great deals around this time.

 I’ve seen flights as low as around $450 in February, which is a steal compared to the flight costs (sometimes upwards of 2 grand) in the summer!)